Understanding the Differences Between Pipe Relining and Pipe Replacement

 - A technician cleans the pipeline with high-pressure jetting or mechanical cleaning.

-- Then, they apply epoxy resin made of fiberglass or polyester liner to the pipeline.
+- Then, they place epoxy resin made from fiberglass or polyester inside the existing pipeline.

-- The liner gets cured, creating a new inner liner within the old pipeline that’s as strong as a brand new one.
+- The liner gets cured, creating a new inner liner within the old pipeline, which is just as strong as a brand new one.

-- Cost-effective since there is no excavation or removal required in pipe relining This can help you save more than 50% of the cost you’d have to pay for repairs that are traditional.
+- Cost-effective - Because no excavation or removal is required in pipe relining, it can save almost 50% of the cost you’d pay for traditional repairs.

-- Not suitable for very damaged pipes - If there are serious damages like collapses, cracks, or joints that are not aligned correctly in your sewer line, then pipe relining might not be feasible.
+- Not suitable for very damaged pipes.
+If there are serious damages such as cracks, collapses, or joints that aren’t aligned properly in your sewer line then pipe relining is not a possibility.

 Pipe replacement involves digging up portions of the yard/sidewalk/driveway where underground pipes are located.
-The areas may contain the collapsed pipes as well as extremely corroded ones either from negligence or aging.
+The areas may contain the collapsed pipes as well as extremely corrosion-prone ones, due to lack of maintenance or age.

-- The pipeline was ripped off and dredged out, producing a lot debris that requires disposing of.
+- The old pipeline has been removed and dug up, generating a lot of debris that requires disposing of.

 Pros of Pipe Replacement

 - The process is time-consuming.
-Traditional pipe replacements can take a few weeks based on the extent of work and the depth of excavations that are required.
+Traditional pipe replacements may take weeks depending on the scope of work and the extent of excavation required.

 Which one should you select?